Privacy notice

 • if you make online transactions requiring identity authentication, behavioural biometric information (such as your use of the keyboard and mouse) will be captured and used to identify you in future transactions.

-In addition to the above, Messrs.
-Hoare Trustees Limited may also collect:
+In addition to the above, Hoares Trustees Limited may also collect:

-• information that you provide to us regarding details of settlors, trustees, beneficiaries, testators, donors and legatees
+• information that you provide to us regarding details of settlors, donors, named advisers and viewers of the fund

 • information you have provided to C. Hoare & Co. where you have requested our services.